CaptureContext/swift-foundation-extensions/README.md

 Standard extensions for Foundation

-> NOTE: The package is early beta
+> NOTE: The package is in beta (feel free suggest your improvements [here](https://github.com/capturecontext/swift-foundation-extensions/discussions/1))